First Steps

 The Taxation Disciplinary Board (TDB) deals with complaints against qualified tax advisers.
-That means tax advisers who are members of the Chartered Institute of Taxation, The Association of Taxation Technicians or Institute of Indirect Taxation.
-They will usually have the letters CTA, ATII, ATT, AIIT or FIIT after their name.
+That means tax advisers who are members of the Chartered Institute of Taxation or the Association of Taxation Technicians.
+They will usually have the letters CTA or ATT after their name.

 Your tax adviser does not want unhappy customers.
 So you should make sure that the firm or adviser dealing with your tax affairs knows about any concerns you may have and has a chance to put things right when needed.